 Research continually shows that a person’s direct relationship with their manager or supervisor is key to their engagement.
-Indeed, one survey by Gallup showed that one in two had left their job to get away from their manager to improve their overall life at some point in their career.
+Indeed, one survey by Gallup shows that one in two left their job to get away from their manager to improve their overall life at some point in their career.

 So what can you do as a business owner or leader to change this?